Faceted6708/FacetedNixFlake1/README.md

 #Special thanks to https://emanote.srid.ca/ for this tutorial!
 Check out this website too!
 #
 #After above above Flake onfiguration tutorial it mentions saving your configuration to GIT by "pushing" your configuration repo to it, do this -->
-#git push --set-upstream https://github.com/GITUSER/ master
+# $git push --set-upstream https://github.com/GITUSER/ master
 #Change "GITUSER" to your GIT account main repository you have created.
 If you get a password authentication not supported see note below.
 #
 #Attempting to upload your config to GIT?
 Git Password Authentication Error?